-Over the last decade, Dr. Motakis has performed numerous rhinoplasty procedures and revisions, ultimately providing the patient with an enhanced but natural appearance that is harmonized with the rest of their facial features.
+Over the last decade, Dr. Motakis has performed numerous rhinoplasty procedures and revisions in Toronto, ultimately providing the patient with an enhanced but natural appearance that is harmonized with the rest of their facial features.
 Dr. Motakis has also provided many patients with significant improvements to the shape and structure of the nose using non-surgical methods (non-surgical rhinoplasty).

 During your consultation, Dr. Motakis will discuss your options and determine the best procedure that would address the specific issues and concerns regarding the appearance of your nose.
 In the expert hands of Dr. Motakis, rhinoplasty can create a more attractive profile bringing balance and harmony to the face while still appearing entirely natural.

 What is rhinoplasty?

 A full rhinoplasty (nose job, nasal reshaping), is a surgical procedure that is performed to change the shape and size of the nose.
 Most patients that require this type of surgical procedure typically exhibit a bump on the bridge of their nose and seek for some refinement of the nasal tip.
 Under this condition, the surgery is performed by reshaping the nasal skeleton (bone and cartilage), leading to a change in the underlying structure of the nose and allowing the skin to conform to the new shape.

 Through the many years, Dr. Motakis has performed rhinoplasty surgeries to address a variety of patients concerns including removing nose bumps, changing the size and projection of the nose, straightening the curvature of the nose (crooked nose), narrowing the width of the nose and refining a droopy or wide tip.
 These procedures usually require Dr. Motakis to either add or remove cartilage and reshape the nasal bones.